Chetanr/ModuleDependency/README.md

 ### Running the code

+Clone the project.
 To run the code using the terminal or the command line,

-navigate to TechTestModuleDependency->src directory
+1. navigate to TechTestModuleDependency->src directory

-compile the project using the below command
+2. compile the project using the below command

     javac \*.java

-run the code using the below command
+3. run the code using the below command

     java Main

 ### Exception and Error Handling

-Excpetion is thrown when a trying to find the dependency of a module that is not existing
+Exception is thrown when a trying to find the dependency of a module that is not existing.

 ### Limitations

-The program currently takes into account only hardcoded modules and check for the dependencies against them.
+1. The program currently takes into account only hardcoded modules and check for the dependencies against them.
-The code does not read the test data from the file.
+2. The code does not read the test data from the file.
+3. The code runs only once.
+For example, if you want to run it to find multiple dependencies, you need to re-run the code.